These lemon shortbread cookies are flavored with lemon zest and topped with a delicious lemon glaze.

 Step 3 - Form the biscuits/cookies

-Place the dough on a piece of parchment or baking paper, and pat it into a square.
-Using a floured rolling pin, roll out the dough until between 0.5 and 1cm in thickness.
-Cut the dough into 4cmx4cm squares on the parchment paper.
-Alternatively, press the dough into a 9"x9" square cake tin or a 23cm tart tin.
-Dock or prick the biscuit if pressed into a tin.
+For rolled cookies: Place the dough on a piece of parchment/baking paper and pat it into a rough square shape.
+Using a floured rolling pin, roll out the dough until between 0.5 and 1cm thick.
+Then cut the dough using a cookie cutter about 4cm across.

 Step 4 - Rest the biscuits in the fridge